Canada's Pickrem takes bronze in 200 breaststroke at world aquatics championships | TSN

 Pickrem, who was born in Florida but is a dual citizen of the United States and Canada through her family from Halifax, won silver in the women's 200 individual medley earlier at the world championships.

-She now has six long-course world championship medals, five of them in individual events, over her career.
+She now has six long-course world championship medals, five of them in individual events, over her career, passing Brent Hayden for all-time medals among Canadians.
+She now stands tied for eighth – seventh among women – with former teammate Kayla Sanchez.

+“It means a lot.
+Back in Gwangju when Kylie (Masse) and I were getting up there those moments definitely feel special," Pickrem said.
+"And Brent and (his wife) Nadina have been so supportive.
+They message every single race, so to surpass him feels a little sweet."

 Canada has 10 medals in Doha (two gold, three silver, five bronze) heading into the final weekend of competition.
 Canadian swimmers have accounted for six of them (one gold, one silver, four bronze).